 All lectures and testing will be conducted online via Blackboard and JB learning online.
 This is a blended program with online didactics and in-person skills labs and clinicals.
-Portions of the education include skill labs and clinical time.
-Skill labs are designed to promote the learning and application of clinical EMT skills.
-Clinical rotations will be at The University of Toledo ED and designated prehospital sites with the intent of exposing students to real patients in the prehospital environment, under the guidance of a preceptor.
+Portions of the education include skill labs, clinical hours, and field internship.
+Labs are designed to promote the learning and application of clinical skills.
+Clinical rotations will be at various hospitals with the intent of exposing students to real patients for development of skills under the guidance of a preceptor.
+Field Internships will be performed with local EMS agencies and are designed to be a capstone of the educational process.

-Students will be required to navigate to Blackboard where they can find the course syllabus.
-It includes a schedule of classes, assignments, grading criteria, and course completion requirements.
-This Handbook and the Clinical Addendum will also be available in Blackboard.
+At the beginning of each course, students will be provided with a course syllabus.
+The syllabus includes a schedule of classes, assignments, grading criteria, and completion requirements.
 Since a tremendous amount of information is presented in all courses, students must come to class prepared to discuss and expand upon assigned reading material.

-Classroom and skill sessions will include instruction in material that expands and enhances the information presented in the textbook.
-Course exams will include content from the textbook, handouts, lectures, Blackboard activity, skill lab procedures and documents, as well as any other sources that are used or referenced in the program.
+Classroom and laboratory sessions will include instruction in material that expands and enhances the information presented in the textbook.
+Course exams will include content from the textbook, handouts, lectures, Blackboard activity, skill lab procedures and documents, as well as any other sources that are used or referenced within the Program.